Adirelle/wowmock/README.md

 Usage
 -----

 wowmock allows you to load a Lua file into a controlled environnement using [setfenv](http://www.lua.org/manual/5.1/manual.html#pdf-setfenv).
-The code has access to standard Lua globals and some wow lua functions.
+The code has access to standard Lua globals as well as a small subsets of [WoW Lua functions](http://wowpedia.org/Lua_functions) (most are not implemented yet).

+Most specific WoW API functions are *not* available, as they should be mocked.

 ```lua
 function wowmock(filepath, globals, ...)